Easy Cheese aka Trout Fishing in America

 Up above the nice pockets and moving towards the c...

-Starts 30 feet right of Crack of Dawn and the next one to the right of Head Cheese.
-Up a short slab past 4 bolts to a dark, steeper section with a corner on the left and 3 more bolts to anchors.
+.
+Go up a short slab past 4 bolts to a dark, steeper section with a corner on the left and 3 more bolts to anchors.

 The slab is very nice and would be worth 2 stars if it went to the top.
 Unfortunately I thought the second half was quite contrived.
 The climbing steers you into the corner, and I ended up traversing right to make the second to last clip.
-From here, it is actually 5.10 to the anchors, but the final hold looks like it is much worse than it is so I ended up going left again.
+From here, it is actually 5.10 to the anchors, but the final hold looks like it is much worse than it is, so I ended up going left again.
 Even if the upper face is 5.10, it is way too tempting to climb the corner.
-Worth doing if you need a warm-up in the area.
+This is worth doing if you need a warm-up in the area.

 7 bolts to a 2 bold anchor.